dalmo1991/superflexPy/doc/elements_list.rst

 Linear reservoir
 ****************

-This reservoir assumes a very simple linear storage-discharge relationship.
+This reservoir assumes a linear storage-discharge relationship.
 It represents arguably the simplest hydrological model.
 For example, it is used in the model HYMOD to simulate channel routing and lower-zone storage processes.
 Further details are provided in the page :ref:`hymod`.